opencv/opencv/doc/tutorials/objdetect/traincascade.markdown

     Height (in pixels) of the output samples.

 For following procedure is used to create a sample object instance: The source image is rotated randomly around all three axes.
-The chosen angle is limited my -max?angle.
+The chosen angle is limited by -maxxangle, -maxyangle and maxzangle.
 Then pixels having the intensity from [bg_color-bg_color_threshold; bg_color+bg_color_threshold] range are interpreted as transparent.
 White noise is added to the intensities of the foreground.
 If the -inv key is specified then foreground pixel intensities are inverted.
 If -randinv key is specified then